An ode to my first kitten

 I sketched a few different body shapes to see what would work, and settled on a simple seated pose with his tail covering his toes.
 His most common.
 So regal.
 I did some vague sketches of where the plants would go, but I knew I’d have to wing it because I wasn’t sure how small I’d be able to sculpt yet.
 It’s been a while since I’ve worked in Polymer clay and it was always a nightmare.
 Why did I choose to use it, you ask?
 Good question, I’d like the answer too.

-All the pieces had to be taken off the frame and put on a silicone mat to put in the oven for baking.
+All the pieces had to be taken off the frame and put on a silicone mat for the oven baking.
 I had some clay left over so I made 3 teeny cat beans to represent my other cats.

 I also tried making some worry stones, by pushing my thumb into a ball of clay and rounding the edges.
 I really liked these, they still have my finger print in the middle, and it feels nice to the touch.